Higher symmetry breaking and non-reciprocity in a driven-dissipative Dicke model

 To understand the emergence of steady states at $z_j\neq0$, we focus on the specific case of $n=4$, which admits a graphical solution to the dynamically stationary states.
 In this case, we can reduce the system to two force equations by enforcing the symmetry $z_1=-z_3$ and $z_2=-z_4$.
 In Fig.\ \ref{fig:M2}(a-c) we plot separately the locus of positions $z_1$ and $z_2$ where the forces $\dot{p}_1$ and $\dot{p}_2$ vanish, restricting our view to the region of position space in which symmetry-broken solutions emerge at the least distance from the cavity nodes.
 The intersections of these two curves denote stationary states.

+Similar models of multiple atomic ensembles that couple to the cavity field with different phases have been shown to possess instabilities and dynamical solutions~\cite{dograDissipationinducedStructuralInstability2019,chiacchioNonreciprocalDickeModel2023,jachinowskiSpinonlyDynamicsMultispecies2025,lyuNonreciprocalGeometricFrustration2025}.
+In this work, we elucidate additional aspects of the phase diagram with proximity to cavity resonance and pump strength.
 We identify three dynamical phases: normal, dispersive broken symmetry, and reactive broken symmetry.
 In the normal phase, which exists at low $\mathrm{\Omega}$, $(z_j=0,\,p_j=0)$ is the only steady state [Fig.~\ref{fig:M2}(a)].
 At higher values of $\mathrm{\Omega}$, multiple steady states exist.
 In the dispersive regime ($|\mathrm{\Delta_{pc}}|\gg\kappa$), there are nine steady states in the region $-\lambda/4<\{z_1,z_2\}<\lambda/4$; four of these steady states break symmetry stably [stars in Fig.~\ref{fig:M2}(b)], while the other five are unstable.
 We determine the stability by evaluating the eigenvalues of the Jacobian matrix for each steady state~\cite{methods}.
 Closer to cavity resonance, we enter the reactive regime ($|\mathrm{\Delta_{pc}}|\lesssim \kappa$), where there are no broken symmetry steady states for small values of $|z_1|$ and $|z_2|$, but there are near $z_1,z_2\sim\pm0.5\lambda$ [Fig.~\ref{fig:M2}(c)]; these states are all unstable due to cavity-reactive terms dominating over cavity-dispersive terms in the equations of motion.
 The transitions between these phases are all discontinuous, with the exception of the transition from normal to broken symmetry in the purely dispersive limit.
 Numerical analyses performed for $n=3,5,$ and $6$ reveal similar phase diagrams to that shown in Fig.~\ref{fig:M2}(d)~\cite{methods}.

 Using the same parameters as in Fig.~\ref{fig:M2} while fixing $\mathrm{\Omega}=2\pi\times 20$~MHz and $\mathrm{\Delta_{pc}}=-2\pi\times 4$~MHz, we numerically integrate Eqs.~(\ref{chatdot}-\ref{zhatdot}) to obtain cavity field trajectories for different initial perturbations of the atomic positions and momenta around the $z_j=0$, $p_j=0$ steady state.
 The results for $n=3,4,5$ and 6 are shown in Fig.~\ref{fig:M3}.
 The trajectories have a high density at the vertices of an $n$- or $2n$-sided polygon; this confirms the $\mathbb{Z}_{n}$ and $\mathbb{Z}_{2n}$ symmetry breaking as well as the stability of the system's steady states for the chosen parameters.
 We also examine the time trajectories for $n=4$ [Fig.~\ref{fig:M3}(e)] and see that the cavity field breaks symmetry at late times.
 We note that the timescale for symmetry breaking appears to shorten when including the dynamics of the atomic excited state, which can also lead to instability when the cavity field is particularly strong~\cite{methods}.